Korukkupet

-Korukkupet is a neighbourhood in the northern part of Chennai.
+Korukkupet is a neighbourhood in the northern part of Chennai, Tamil Nadu.
 It is served by the Korukkupet railway station.

 Location

 Korukkupet shares its boundaries with Mint and Basin Bridge in the south, Tondiarpet in the north, Washermanpet in the east and Buckingham Canal and Vyasarpadi in the west.

 Infrastructure

 As of 2010, a flyover is under construction at the Cocraine Basin Road level crossing which is expected to ease congestion in the area; however, it has been delayed.
+In Korukkupet, due to the proposed construction of Railway Over Bridge near Korukkupet railway station, on Manali road, the movements of Heavy vehicles, buses, for-wheelers, three-wheelers and two-wheelers are restricted towards Korukkupet railway crossing, till the year 2025 from the last week of January, 2023.